MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-privacy.md

     -   Azure tenant ID - GUID that identifies your organization within Azure Active Directory

-    -   Microsoft Defender ATP org ID - Unique identifier associated with the enterprise that the device belongs to.
+    -   Microsoft Defender for Endpoint org ID - Unique identifier associated with the enterprise that the device belongs to.
 Allows Microsoft to identify whether issues are impacting a select set of enterprises and how many enterprises are impacted